mattbarb/DarkHorses-Masters-Workers/docs/audit/REMAINING_TABLES_AUDIT.md

 ### Key Findings

 1. **ra_horse_pedigree is empty but NEEDED** - Pedigree data (sire/dam/damsire) is available from Racing API `/horses/{id}/pro` endpoint but not being fetched
-2. **ra_results is empty and REDUNDANT** - Results data is already stored in ra_races table; schema mismatch with API; fetcher intentionally skips this table
+2. **ra_results is empty and REDUNDANT** - Results data is already stored in ra_mst_races table; schema mismatch with API; fetcher intentionally skips this table
 3. **Total ra_* tables in database:** 9 tables (7 previously audited + 2 in this audit)
 4. **No other ra_* tables exist** in the database